mjlbach/cli_customization_script/README.md

     * exa is basically colored ls, same mappings.
 Try adding an alias ll="exa -alh"
 * rg
     * rg is basically turbocharged grep.
 It's faster.
 Try rg import in the home directory of any python project to search for an import statement.

+* TMUX
+    * \<ctrl\>\<a\> is now the default tmux prefix, try holding control down while pressing a twice to switch panes.
+    * ctrl + vim hjkl bindings now in a unified way navigate you between vim and tmux
+    * If you installed with the included script, true colors and italics should work

+* mosh
+   * mosh is an uniteruptible, almost lag-free UDP based remote shell that persists across reboots/dropped connections.
+The initial handshake uses ssh and thus can use your ssh alias.
+After installing try "mosh --server=~/local/bin/mosh-server REMOTE_HOST"

 * neovim
     * fzf
         * space is now leader key and most fzf commands are mapped to \<space\>\<key\>